ramanarc/Expense-Tracker-React-Typescript/README.md

-﻿# Expense-Tracker-React-Typescript
+﻿# Expense-Tracker-Typescript
-Personal practice project for building an expense tracker app using TypeScript
+Building a simple expense tracker using React & TypeScript